 West Virginia is similar to the majority of states in that it requires all drivers to have at least a certain amount of car insurance.
 Virginia and New Hampshire, on the other hand, are the only states that do not require drivers to carry traditional auto insurance.

-Finally, drivers should also consider purchasing other types of car insurance in order to better protect themselves, given that liability insurance does not provide any coverage for the policyholder’s own injuries or property.
-For instance, collision insurance covers damage to the policyholder’s car regardless of fault.
-And comprehensive insurance pays if the policyholder’s vehicle is damaged by something besides an accident, like a natural disaster or vandalism.
+Drivers should also consider purchasing other types of car insurance in order to better protect themselves, given that liability insurance does not provide any coverage for the policyholder’s own injuries or property.
+For instance, both collision insurance and comprehensive insurance cover damage to the policyholder’s car.
+You will likely need these types of insurance if your vehicle is financed.

-Car insurance in West Virginia costs $44 per month for minimum coverage, on average, and around $149 per month for a full-coverage policy.
+Car insurance in West Virginia is $44 per month for minimum coverage and $149 per month for full coverage, on average.
 The cheapest insurance companies in West Virginia are Erie, State Farm and Encompass, and getting quotes from several companies can help you find the best deal.

 The average cost of car insurance in West Virginia is 28% lower than the national average auto insurance premium, and West Virginia ranks 21 out of 50 for the most affordable car insurance rates in the U.S..
 There are several factors that affect how much you’ll pay for car insurance in West Virginia, including your driving record, age, location, the amount of coverage that you purchase, and the insurance company you buy it from.